sloth-guy/Scrum/Scrum/sprint planning.md

 Sprint planning initiates the Sprint by laying out the work to be performed for the sprint.
-This resulting plan is created by the collaborative work of the entire [[MOC - scrum team]]
+This resulting plan is created by the collaborative work of the entire [[MOC - scrum team]].